 I don’t wanna work.
 I just wanna bang on the drums all day.
 (I know, right?
 Now that glorious bit of pop is stuck in your head!
 You’re welcome.).
 Seriously, though.

 Still there?
 Okay!
 Now you’re ready for the knowledge I’m about to drop on you.
 Being a drummer is awesome!
-Yeah, there’s a lot of gear to learn about, and lug around, but dude… Neil Peart!
+Yeah, there’s a lot of gear to learn about and lug around, but dude… Neil Peart!
 Keith Moon!
 John Bonham!
 And my personal favorite, Bernard Purdie.
 (Bet you didn’t know that!)
 Who doesn’t love the Purdie shuffle?

 If you’re still reading, then that means you’re in it to win it, so let’s talk about how much a drum set costs.
 As with anything worth doing, there are a number of price points out there.
 From practice pad kits and junior drum kits to intermediate, professional, and electronic kits, we’ll try to give you an idea here of what to expect when it comes time to whip out the wallet.